The Government of Canada has issued the most comprehensive

-The retail component cannot be underestimated.
+Perhaps the most significant step forward, however, is in the provision of storefront retail sales of recreational cannabis.
+Retail stores are also subject to regulation, and must meet prescribed requirements for security, record-keeping, reporting, and advertising.
+The retail component of the cannabis industry cannot be underestimated.
 While retail sales are “permitted” in various US states, by contrast, such storefronts are still federally illegal.
 The Canadian proposal is to provide a 100% legitimate retail business model for the sale of recreational cannabis.
-Such “pot shops” will be licensed by the federal government; they will also very likely be required to achieve additional licences from the provinces and/or municipalities.
+Such “pot shops” will be licensed by the provincial and territorial governments, and they will also be required to achieve additional licences from their municipalities.

 Cosmetics, natural health products (NHPs), pharmaceuticals, and veterinary health products (vNHPs) containing cannabis will all be permitted under the new proposal with licensing processes expected to start concurrent with the legalization of cannabis (August, 2018).
 Edibles should follow a year or so after that, but the other categories will have licensing pathways laid out much sooner.
 After all, NHPs’s and vNHPs’s already have established regulatory frameworks.
 The distribution channels for health products and edibles containing cannabis have not been laid out and, to start, legal cannabis sales will be limited to the currently allowed forms of cannabis: dried and fresh cannabis, cannabis oil, cannabis plants, and cannabis seeds.